Argo CD Integration Guide

 # 1. Check LynqNodes created Argo CD Applications

-kubectl get applications -n argocd -l node.lynq.sh/uid
+kubectl get applications -n argocd -l lynq.sh/uid

 # Example output: